 Every effort shall be made to plan required travel to obtain the lowest fares available.
 The Subcontractor shall plan travel requirements with BTR concurrence, in order to obtain the lowest available coach airline fares and by acquiring preferable 14 day or longer advance ticketing.
 A travel plan shall be submitted to the Buyer within five (5) work days of Subcontract/Release award indicating anticipated travel dates and airfare costs.

 Transportation other than Airline

-You are expected to utilize compact or intermediate sized cars as a first choice.
-Should a compact size vehicle not be available, use of a more expensive vehicle must include a certification by the employee of the effort made to obtain the compact vehicle.
+You are expected to utilize compact sized cars.
+Should a compact size vehicle not be available, use of a more expensive vehicle must include a certification by the employee of the efforts made to obtain the compact vehicle.
 Actual receipts must document all car rental costs.

 Local lodging must not exceed the current FTR Per Diem allowance.
 When making hotel reservations, you must identify that your firm is a Subcontractor to Mission Support Alliance and confirm that you are receiving the FTR rate.

 M & IE will be reimbursed at a flat rate per day; not to exceed the limits specified for the geographical location in the FTR.
 The daily living expense (M & IE) shall be prorated per the FTR during the first and last day of travel, inclusive of weekend trips home.
 Weekend stay-over's are paid when continued work is required during the following week.